tosinamuda/fastreact/README.md

 # FastReact: REACT + FASTAPI Monorepo
-This project is a mono-repo template for boostraping a react frontend app and a python fastapi backend app all orchestrated using yarn workspace
+This project is a mono-repo template for bootstrapping a react frontend app and a python fastapi backend app all orchestrated using yarn workspace

 # Requirements
-- Python 3.7 +
+- Python 3.7 + (Pyenv is recommended for installation of Python3 and PIP3)
 - Pip 3
 - Node JS 16+